Pruning Flowering Shrubs

 A rule of thumb for almost all flowering shrubs is:

-Prune other evergreens after flowering, or prune evergreens that are not in flower in May.
+- Prune flowering evergreens after flowering, and non-flowering evergreens in May.

 Knowing when and how to prune flowering shrubs is essential, pruning at the wrong time may cost you next year's blooms.

 Removing dead, damaged and diseased wood is a matter of good practice, but there are exceptions!